Sweet potato chips topped with a dollop of herbed goat cheese and a drizzle of honey make a savory, easy vegetarian appetizer!

 sweet potato with goat cheese on top of black serving tray from side

-1. The fresh herbs.
-What’s better than fresh rosemary and thyme – especially right around Thanksgiving?
+1. Fresh Herbs – What’s better than fresh rosemary and thyme – especially right around Thanksgiving?
 Absolutely nothing.
 Fresh, comforting, and loads of flavor.

-2. The goat cheese.
-I know, you were asking what cheese goes well with sweet potatoes.
+2. Goat Cheese – I know, you were asking what cheese goes well with sweet potatoes, and the answer is goat cheese.
 Yep, it’s 100% the tangy, slightly earthy goat cheese.
 It’s smooth and creamy and balances so well with…

-3. The sweet potato chips.
-Sweet potato chips.
+3. Sweet Potato Rounds – Sweet potato chips.
 Sweet potato bites.
 Whatever you want to call them, they’re thin, slightly crispy, and the best bite-sized appetizer coming to a kitchen near you this season.

-4. The honey drizzle.
-What else could pair beautifully with tangy goat cheese, crisp sweet potatoes, and savory herbs?
+4. Honey – What else could pair beautifully with tangy goat cheese, crisp sweet potatoes, and savory herbs?
 A drizzle of honey, of course!

 honey drizzle on herbed goat cheese

-The key is to use room temperature goat cheese so it’s easy to whip up and mix in the fresh herbs.
+As the sweet potato rounds bake, it’s time to prepare the herbed goat cheese mixture.
+The key is to use room-temperature goat cheese so it’s easy to whip up and mix in the fresh herbs.

 honey drizzle on herbed goat cheese